-- We plan to award up to \$100,000 in direct costs under this initiative.
-Budgets of any size up to \$100,000 may be submitted in support of projects for a maximum duration of 12 months beginning on June 1, 2017 and ending May 31, 2018.
-All funds must be expensed by this end date.
-NO COST EXTENSTIONS ARE NOT ALLOWED.
-Note that the "cost effectiveness" of the budget will be considered in making awards.
-For example, if two proposals of equal scientific merit are submitted, the one with the smaller budget will be reviewed more favorably.
-Depending on the number, quality, and budget size of submitted proposals, we will fund between 1 and 6 pilots through this initiative. - Budgets must be submitted on approved excel template. - Name, title/role, percent effort, salary, and benefits must be defined in the budget for each grant participant.
+- For this funding cycle, we may commit up to \$50,000.
+Depending on the number and quality of applications we receive, we will fund up to 2 proposals.
+Thus, proposals may request up to \$50,000, but there could be advantages to proposing a smaller budget if meritorious work could be completed with such resources.
+The awards will support projects for a maximum duration of 18 months beginning on June 1, 2020 with an end date of November 30, 2021.
+All funds must be expensed by this end date, as we cannot consider requests for no-cost extensions. - Budgets must be submitted on approved excel template (which is located in the attachment section of the PDF). - Name, title/role, percent effort, salary, and benefits must be defined in the budget for each grant participant.
 Note that salary support for faculty is discouraged.
-Applicants proposing faculty salary support should provide clear justification for why the pilot requires this.
+However, applicants may propose faculty salary support with clear and ample justification of why the pilot requires this.
 Please use the NIH salary cap limit. - Supplies should be detailed by type and number in the budget and the budget justification. - Equipment expenditures and service contracts should be detailed in the budget and budget justification.
 Please keep in mind that equipment is defined as any item costing more than \$5,000 with an estimated useful life greater than one year.